Fat Loss vs Weight Loss: What's the Difference and Why It Matters

 Fat loss vs weight loss is the difference between a diet that works and a diet that just makes you smaller.
 The scale tells you one number; your body composition — the ratio of fat to lean mass — tells you whether the number you lost was the right kind.
 Protein, resistance training, a modest deficit, and honest measurement are the four levers that keep fat coming off while muscle stays put.

-If you're starting a cut, pick one protein tool and one measurement tool this week — a tub of whey in the cupboard and a tape measure on the bathroom counter will do more for your 12-week outcome than any new cardio program.
+If you're starting a cut, pick one tracking tool and one measurement tool this week — a fitness tracker on your wrist and a food scale on the counter will do more for your 12-week outcome than any new cardio program.
 Browse our full supplement and gear recommendations to round out what you need, and focus on the numbers that actually track the body you're trying to build.

 Never miss a new article